viam-modules/lorawan/README.md

 ### DoCommand

 The milesight models uses DoCommands to send downlinks to sensors from the gateway.
 A purple light will flash after the sensor sends an uplink once a downlink has been successfully sent.
+**The sensor must already be connected for downlink requests to work.**

 #### Update the uplink interval